MeasureTransport/MParT/docs/source/getting_started.rst

     print(idx)

 This should display :code:`1 1 1`.
 See :ref:`tutorials` for several examples using MParT for measure transport in python.
-Number of threads used by Kokkos can be set via the environment variable `KOKKOS_NUM_THREADS`, e.g., in Python:
+Number of threads used by Kokkos can be set via the environment variable :code:`KOKKOS_NUM_THREADS`, e.g., in Python:

 .. code-block:: python

     import os